-Finding the right replacement entry door in Denver is easier said than done.
-When exploring your options, you’ll have to ask yourself several tough questions, including…
+Finding the right replacement front door in Denver is easier said than done.
+When exploring your options, you’ll have to ask yourself several questions, including…

 Fortunately, our Denver Homeowners Guide To Entry Doors can help you answer these questions.
 By exploring the guide below, you’ll arm yourself with the knowledge you need to make the best decision for your home, family, and budget.

-Before we explore the different types of entry door materials, let’s first define what features you should look for in a quality door:
+Before we explore the different types of front door materials, let’s define what features you should look for in a high-quality door:

-Below, we’ll take a look at the different entry door materials from which you can choose.
+Below, we’ll look at the different entry door materials you can choose.

 Steel is one of the strongest and most secure entry door materials when coupled with the right framing materials.
-Quality steel doors are coated in galvanized (protective zinc coating to prevent rusting) epoxy to prevent rust and have a baked enamel finish that allows you to paint it whatever color you choose.
+High-quality steel doors are coated in galvanized (protective zinc coating to prevent rusting) epoxy to prevent rust and have a baked-enamel finish that allows you to paint it whatever color you choose.

-Bottom line: Steel doors are a great option as long as you buy a quality door and have it professionally installed.
+Bottom line: Steel front doors are a great option as long as you buy a high-quality door and have it professionally installed.

 Bottom line: Wood doors are beautiful but expensive and require a great deal of maintenance.

-When homeowners want an entry door with the beautiful look of wood — without high wood-related costs and upkeep — they choose fiberglass.
+When Denver homeowners want an entry door with the beautiful look of wood — without high wood-related costs and upkeep — they choose fiberglass.

-Bottom line: Fiberglass doors are a great value and come in a variety of price ranges (so there is something for almost everyone).
-There is little upkeep, and the more expensive ones are just as attractive as the wood ones with more durability and less maintenance.
+Bottom line: Fiberglass front doors are a great value and come in a variety of price ranges (so there’s something for almost everyone).
+There is little upkeep, and the more expensive ones are just as attractive as the wood ones, with more durability and less maintenance.

 Contact us today if you need help choosing the best exterior doors in Denver.